POSITION IDENTIFICATION

 SUPERVISION

-The Assistant Director, Institutional Equity and Compliance and Deputy Title IX Coordinator reports to and receives administrative supervision from the Director, Institutional Equity and Compliance and Title IX Coordinator, functions independently within the guidelines of the University’s personnel policies and regulations, coordinates with all appropriate unit heads, and exercises considerable judgment and initiative in planning, organizing, and completing assignments.
+The Assistant Director, Office for Institutional Compliance and Deputy Title IX Coordinator reports to and receives administrative supervision from the Director, Office for Institutional Compliance and Title IX Coordinator, functions independently within the guidelines of the University’s personnel policies and regulations, coordinates with all appropriate unit heads, and exercises considerable judgment and initiative in planning, organizing, and completing assignments.

 OFFICE OF HUMAN RESOURCES